Referee Guide - IET Research Journals

 - changes in your research interests

 All reviews are single-blind, i.e. although you as a referee know who the authors are, your anonymity is strictly preserved.
 Please do not correspond with or transmit your review directly to the authors.
+In addition to this if you choose to attach a document to the review form please make sure that any reference to your name is removed.
 Please use the Comments to Editor field to make any comments that you do not wish the author to see.
-Any comments made in the Comments to Author field will be transmitted to the author.
+Any comments made in the Comments to Author field will be transmitted to the author in the decision letter.

 Conflict of interest